Technical Overview

 context assembly"] end subgraph CON["Consumers"] direction TB a1["Agents"] a2["Dashboards"] a3["Decision support"] a4["Search"] end SRC --> INC --> KG --> OC --> CON

 Claims are installed capabilities.
 When an agent loads a knowledge claim, it gains a capability it didn't have before.
 A claim about competitive positioning enables the agent to reason about strategy.
 A vague claim is a buggy function.
 A stale claim is a regression.
-Quality gates are correctness checks on installed software, not tidiness conventions.
+Quality gates are correctness checks on installed software, functioning as more than tidiness conventions.

 Honest Challenges